How to Get a Real Estate Broker License in North Carolina

 Last updated: March 1, 2026

 North Carolina is one of the fastest-growing states, with strong demand in Charlotte, Raleigh, and the Research Triangle, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in North Carolina is a structured process overseen by the North Carolina Real Estate Commission (NCREC).
+Licensing in North Carolina is overseen by the North Carolina Real Estate Commission (NCREC).
+The process requires 75 hours of pre-license education and costs between $500 and $1,000 in total.
+You'll need to pass the North Carolina Real Estate Broker Exam (administered by PSI) with a score of at least 75% on each section.

 With only 75 hours of pre-license education required, North Carolina has a relatively accessible path to licensure.
+This is about 36% below the national average of 117 hours.
 Budget between $500 and $1,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 2-4 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |